yegor256/blog/_drafts/ai.md

     functionality and an already existing [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree),
     and
     2) how to turn natural language text into an AST.
-    As far as I undersand, they don't and never will overlap.
+    As far as I understand, they don't and never will overlap.

   * **AI just needs time to mature (NOT!)**<br/>
     [Some](https://spectrum.ieee.org/openai-wont-replace-coders) believe